Representing The Arthur Ransome Society

 Sophie Neville at Pin Mill on the Orwell in Suffok for a Reading of ‘We Didn’t Mean To Go To Sea’ with Griff Rhys Jones, Libby Purves, Francis Wheen, Julia Jones and Christina Hardyment.

-Sailing in the Netherlands
+Sailing in the Netherlands with the Nancy Blackett Trust

 Opening the Arthur Ransome Jamboree at Pin Mill